Here’s where we answer all your questions… we hope! You can find out —

 Where and when are HoGS events?

-We hold a games event almost every weekend of the year, in a monthly pattern that rolls through Friday and Saturday evenings, to enable as many people as possible to find a day that suits them.
-Events are scheduled as follows, and are pinned on the first Friday of every month:
+We host a games event almost every weekend of the year, in a monthly pattern that rolls through Friday and Saturday evenings.
+Events are scheduled as follows, and start on the first Friday of every month:

 - First Friday of the month (7pm), at the Lenah Valley Community Hall Meeting Room, 22 Creek Rd, Lenah Valley.